RoboTuan/NLP/README.md

-# NLP
-NLP models from scratch in PyTorch

-To run a specific script living inside a module do as follows: python -m path.to.fle (without .py extension)
----

 # NLP Models and Tasks

 Welcome to the NLP Models and Tasks repository!
 This repository aims to provide a practical and accessible way for beginners to learn about natural language processing (NLP) using PyTorch.
+To run a specific file inside a module do as follows: `python -m path.to.file` (without .py extension).

 The repository includes implementations of various NLP models and tasks such as:
 * Transformer model for machine translation and classification (TODO)